 How do you find partners for screenings like "Pioneers?"
 The series was sponsored by the Cinema Studies program at Oakland University, the Detroit Shetown Film Festival, and Final Girls.

 This is the first series we've done with sponsors.
 One of the professors at OU Cinema Studies is a friend-of-a-friend.
 Detroit Shetown Film Festival is a really great, female-centric film festival where everything is written, directed, or produced by women.
-Final Girls is a female filmmaking collective that used to have meetings here before they got to large for the space.
+Final Girls is a female filmmaking collective that used to have meetings here before they got too large for the space.
 I reached out and got all of them onboard.

 In the wake of #MeToo and #TimesUp, it seemed like the right moment for this type of series.
 It's imperative for people to learn about these female pioneers.
 As a jumping off point, I always use the USC Annenberg Inclusion report.
 In the most recent one, they looked at the top 100 grossing films from each year over the last eleven years (2007-2017).
-It was quite depressing ... women only directed 4.3% of them.
+It was quite depressing... women only directed 4.3% of them.

 100 years ago, roughly when the films in the "Pioneers" series were made, this wasn't the case.
 I would say that number was closer to 50%, maybe higher.
 A lot of women were working as uncredited scenarists, aka writers.
 They were also producers, directors, and editors.
 Think about Mabel Normand.
 If something needed to be done, she did it.
 It's important for people to know that it wasn't always like it is now.